 Hey You!
 Palestinian Arab!
 Want to Build a Country?

-Rather than buy into the myth of what Jew-haters think you “Palestinian” Arabs should strive for, you might want to look around and see what you already have and imagine what you can build if you put your minds to it.
+Rather than buy into the myth of what Jew-haters think you the Palestinian Arab should strive for, you might want to look around and see what you already have and imagine what you can build if you put your minds to it.
 Even if Israel annexes Area C of Judea and Samaria, the heart of the ancient Jewish homeland, as I hope we do, that leaves at least 3000 square kilometers, home to about 95% of the Arab population of the disputed territories the rest of the world refers to as the West Bank.
 Bassem Eid suggests some kind of confederation with Jordan, but given how Jordan treats the “Palestinians” who have Jordanian citizenship, I think that idea might not be the best idea for the Arabs who consider themselves Palestinians.

 While 3000 kilometers does not seem much to build a country with, there are quite successful examples of nations with far less than that.
-The size of the smallest countries in the world is laughable at under 100 km, but one cannot scoff at the success of San Marino (61 km), for example, landlocked just as the new Arab country would be.
+The size of the smallest countries in the world is laughable at under 100 km, but one cannot scoff at the success of San Marino (61 km), for example, landlocked just as the new Palestinian Arab country in Judea & Samaria would be.
 Singapore is only 718 km, with over 5 million people; Granada, Malta and the Maldives are only about 300 km each and they are all successful nations.
 So what is holding back these New Palestinians from building a thriving country with 3000 km?

 I will even go so far as to suggest that New Palestine seek to enter into a common market kind of arrangement with Israel and not Jordan.
 Israel already provides electricity and water and even though there are still substantial outstanding debts, I am sure that Israel would be happy to find a way to work it out, if you decide to stop stabbing us in the back or ramming into pedestrians waiting for buses, that is.